-- are getting Statutory Maternity Pay or Maternity Allowance - if your pregnant employee doesn’t get these, there are special rules
+- are getting Statutory Maternity Pay or Maternity Allowance - there are special rules for pregnant women and new mothers who don’t get these payments

 - are off work for a pregnancy-related illness in the 4 weeks before the week (Sunday to Saturday) that their baby is due

 - have taken 3 years or more ‘linked periods’ of sickness - where 4 or more days of sickness happen within 8 weeks of each other

 - were in custody or on strike on the first day of sickness (including any linked periods)